realworldocaml/book/en/classes.md

 ### How names are resolved

-The main trickiness of multiple inheritance is due to naming -- what happens when a method or field with some name is defined in more than one class?
+The main trickiness of multiple inheritance is due to naming&#x2014;what happens when a method or field with some name is defined in more than one class?

 If there is one thing to remember about inheritance in OCaml, it is this: